naver/hubblemon/Readme.md

 ### monitoring

 Below images are example of hubblemon monitoring views.
-You can use supporeted clients or made your own clients easily.
+You can use supported clients or made your own clients easily.

 system monitoring view
 ![system](doc/img/rm_psutil.png)